rampatels/OceanEddiesToolbox/ReadMe.md

 2: [Australian Research Council Centre of Excellence for Climate Extremes](https://climateextremes.org.au), University of Tasmania, Hobart, Tasmania, Australia

 ## ABOUT
-The *custom_scripts* directory provides the scripts that automatise the detection and tracking of eddies using Faghmous et al. 2015 software.
+The *OceanEddiesToolbox* repository provides the scripts and functions that complements [Faghmous et al. 2015 eddy tracking software](https://github.com/rampatels/OceanEddies).
+All the scripts and functions were written during my [PhD Thesis](https://doi.org/10.25959/100.00038437) work.
+The interested readers can find a tutorial in the thesis Appendix E.
 ## CONTENTS
 Directory | Description
 --------- | ----------